berachain/offchain-sdk/telemetry/README.md

-# telemetry
+# Telemetry

 The metrics utility for offchain-sdk.

-[type.go](./type.go) defines the interface for the supported metrics methods.
+[types.go](./types.go) defines the interface for the supported metrics methods.

 By specifying the configuration, the metrics can be emitted via Datadog and/or Prometheus.
 Please see the following subsections for detailed configurations.